RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br><b>Guides, Demonstrations, Documentations, and Analysis</b> including <b>Perspectives</b> in <i>"The Business."</i> </i><br>
 - <i><b>Welcome - Golden Era Hollywood to PRESENT</b><br></i>

+- Needing Better Quality, Access to Services, and Better Lives in the Arts, 165 Cases are Listed as Foundations to the Present.
+Since we're lacking quality assistance and legislation in California, in comparison to for instance, New York Coercion Laws, Countless People have been harmed Related to the Arts.

 <center><img src="https://github.com/RescueSocialTech/Victims_Cases_Film-Music-Arts/blob/main/z- skyline new york city.jpg"></center>
 <i>Optimistic Skyline for Cases Related to Film, Music, Arts<br></i>